swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 In this chapter, you have successfully:

-1. Created and containerized a BentoML "Bento"
+1. Created and containerized a BentoML model artifact
-2. Published the Bento Docker image to the container registry
+2. Published the BentoML model artifact Docker image to the container registry
-3. Created the Kubernetes configuration files and deployed the Bento on Kubernetes
+3. Created the Kubernetes configuration files and deployed the BentoML model artifact on Kubernetes
 4. Access the model